-Guide on Project Size
+Guide on project size

-The Marsden Fund Council has set a maximum amount per Marsden Fund Council Award of \$1 million (exc GST) per year, for up to 3 years.
+The Council has set a maximum amount per Marsden Fund Council Award of \$3 million (excl.
+GST) over three years.
+Amounts applied for may vary from year to year, as long as the average amount per year is no greater than \$1 million.

 Where other funding for research relevant to the proposal is being provided or sought, it must be detailed, as required, in Section 8 (Other Funding).
 It is appreciated that many other applicants will be involved in proposals to other funding sources, or have funding for related work.
 This is to be encouraged.
-However, to assist in the assessment of Marsden proposals, the Council need to be aware of other funding applied for or received.
-Although the price of a proposal is of secondary consideration, after the grading of proposals on the basis of the Marsden criteria, the price of each proposal will be taken into account by the Council.
-Applicants should also bear in mind that approximately \$6 million (excluding GST) is expected to be allocated to up to 2 Marsden Fund Council Awards Proposals in the 2020 round.
+However, to assist in the assessment of Marsden Fund proposals, the Council need to be aware of other funding applied for or received.
+Although the price of a proposal is of secondary consideration, after the grading of proposals on the basis of the Marsden Fund criteria, the price of each proposal will be taken into account by the Council.
+Applicants should also bear in mind that approximately \$6 million (excl.
+GST) is expected to be allocated to up to 2 Marsden Fund Council Awards Proposals in the 2023 round.

-If any applicants have sought other funding for work related to the Marsden proposal and they are subsequently successful, they should let the Marsden office know immediately.
+If any applicants have sought other funding for work related to the Marsden Fund proposal (to be detailed in Section 8, "Other Funding") and they are subsequently successful, they should let the Marsden Fund office know immediately.